-This statement contains details of the steps that GIG has taken during the financial year which ended on 31 March 2016 to ensure that neither slavery nor human traffiking (together, "Modern Slavery") was taking place in the business or supply chains of the GIG Group.
-This statement considers the risk of Modern Slavery occuring in the business or supply chains of the GIG Group (for example, including consideration of employment practices and the engagement of advisers and suppliers).
+This statement contains details of the steps that GIB took during the Relevant Financial Year to ensure that neither slavery nor human traffiking (together, "Modern Slavery") was taking place in the business or supply chains of the GIB Group.
+This statement considers the risk of Modern Slavery occuring in the business or supply chains of the GIB Group (for example, including consideration of employement practices and the engagement of advisers and suppliers).

-(a) recruited and employed staff and procured and engaged suppliers and advisers in each case in accordance with robust policies and procedures which seek to minimise the risk of Modern Slavery occurring in the GIG Group, including by only engaging with reputable and credible suppliers and advisers and sought to incorporate standard terms into supplier and adviser engagements which required compliance with all applicable laws (which would include the Act);
+(a) recruited and employed staff and procured and engaged suppliers and advisers in each case in accordance with robust policies and procedures which seek to minimise the risk of Modern Slavery occuring in the GIB Group, including by only engaging with reputable and credible suppliers and advisers and sought to incorporate standard terms into supplier and adviser engagements which required compliance with all applicable laws (which would include the Act);

-Chairman, UK Green Investment Group Limited
+Director, UK Green Investment Bank Limited